Lecture Notes in Cosmology: Einstein equations for tensor perturbations

 and have thus helicity $\mp 2$.
-Sometimes the sign could be a bit confusing depending in which sense the rotation is performed.
-By convention, $\theta > 0$ denotes an anti-clockwise rotation so a rotation of $\theta$ about the $\hat z$ axis corresponds to a $-\theta$ rotation about the $-\hat z$ axis, which is the line of sight and therefore the relevant direction for the observer.
-So, the observed helicities have opposite sign with respect to the propagating ones.
+Sometimes, the sign could be a bit confusing, depending on which direction the rotation is performed.
+By convention, $\theta > 0$ denotes an anti-clockwise rotation, so a rotation of $\theta$ about the $\hat z$ axis corresponds to a $-\theta$ rotation about the $-\hat z$ axis, which is the line of sight and therefore the relevant direction for the observer.
+Thus, the observed helicities have opposite signs with respect to the propagating ones.

 So, we write the total tensor perturbation as a sum over the helicities:

 where:

 and of course $e_{3i} = e_{i3} = 0$.
 Therefore, from Eq.~\eqref{hTijhelicitiesexpansionkparz} we get: